ONLINE HELP

 Action Bar description

-4. Click on number 2 (any number 2 in the window).
+4. Click number 2 (any number 2 in the window).
 The interface for typing an option in the toolbar appears.

 • In the "Option caption" area, type "New product".